Ingeborg (?)1

 Last Edited5 May 2023

-He was born on 19 September 1907 at Pembroke, Renfrew County, Ontario, Canada.1,2
+He was born on 19 September 1907, Pembroke, Renfrew County, Ontario, Canada.1,2

-Rifleman George Walter Luloff died on 15 December 1944 at Berg en Dal, Gelderland, Netherlands, at age 37 near Eindjeshof farm, south of Erlekom.
+Rifleman George Walter Luloff died on 15 December 1944, Berg en Dal, Gelderland, Netherlands at age 37 near Eindjeshof farm, south of Erlekom.
 His body was not recovered.
 Two statements by riflemen indicate they were attacking an enemy position.
 They sheltered behind a dyke while artillery fired, then crawled forward over the dyke and road until they came to a second road leading to a farm building occupied by the enemy.
 They were ordered to fall back and then came under machine gun fire.
 The two witnesses got back to safety but did not see George Luloff again.
 He was serving with the Regina Rifles Regiment.1,2 He is remembered at Panel 11, the Groesbeek Memorial, Gelderland, Netherlands.3

 Canadian Military Service: